New laws for Handgun Licensing Program

 - This bill changes the requirement for active duty, veterans, and Texas Military Forces to provide their military range qualification scores from the preceding 5 years to the preceding 10 years in place of the range instruction part of the handgun proficiency course.
 These applicants may provide the department with any passing military firearm range scores.

-- This bill creates a license to carry application designation for county jailers as defined by Section 1701.001, Occupations Code.
+- This bill creates a license to carry application fee reduction for county jailers as defined by Section 1701.001, Occupations Code.
 Eligible applicants may apply for an original or renewal Texas license to carry at no cost.
 An applicant who applies as a County Jailer will need to provide to the department, the name and job title, a current copy of the county jailer license and evidence of employment as a county jailer.
 In addition, a county jailer must provide evidence of satisfactorily completing the preparatory training program that includes demonstration of weapons proficiency.
 Eligible applicants will not be required to complete the range instruction part of the handgun proficiency course.

 - This bill reduces the original and renewal application fee for Texas Department of Criminal Justice (TDCJ) Correctional Officers from $25 to $0.
 Applicants must submit to the department evidence that the applicant has successfully completed the correctional officer training program offered by TDCJ even if the applicant previously received a TDCJ Correctional Officer's license to carry.
 Eligible applicants will not be required to complete the range instruction part of the handgun proficiency course.